• Training structure

 • know how to grow a bacterium, know how to multiply a bacteriophage, know how to conjugate bacteria

-• know how to prepare, quantify viruses and analyze the quality of preparations
+• know how to prepare and quantify viruses and analyze preparation quality

-• know how to mobilize the fundamental concepts of microbiology and the classification of living organisms to deal with a problem in this field
+• be able to mobilize the fundamental concepts of microbiology and the classification of living organisms to deal with a problem in the field

 • know how to validate a model by comparing its predictions with experimental results and appreciate its limits of validity

-• know how to use data acquisition and analysis software with a critical mind
+• use data acquisition and analysis software with a critical eye

-• Mobilize the concepts and tools of computer science in the context of life science problems
+• Mobilize computer science concepts and tools to address life science issues

-• Use the different registers of written expression of the French language with ease
+• Use the different registers of written expression in the French language with ease

-• Use digital reference tools and computer security rules to acquire, process, produce and disseminate information and to collaborate internally and externally
+• Use digital reference tools and IT security rules to acquire, process, produce and distribute information, and to collaborate internally and externally

-• Identify and select various specialized resources to document a topic
+• Identify and select various specialized resources to document a subject

 • Use the different registers of written and oral expression of the French language with ease.

-• Be able to use written and oral comprehension and expression in at least one modern foreign language
+• Fluency in written and spoken comprehension and expression in at least one modern foreign language

-• To situate one's role and mission within an organization in order to adapt and take initiatives, to know how to listen and exchange in a constructive manner
+• Situate your role and mission within an organization so you can adapt and take the initiative, and know how to listen and exchange constructively

-Work in a team as well as independently and responsibly in the service of a project
+Work as part of a team as well as independently and responsibly in the service of a project

 Read more